andesco/calendar-to-mastodon/README.md

 #### Filtering Events

+By default, the worker does not post all-day or multi-day events.
+You can change this behavior in the `checkAndPostDayEvents()` function.

-Add filters in `checkAndPostDayEvents()` to only post certain events:
+Additionally, you can add your own filters in `checkAndPostDayEvents()` to only post certain events.
+For example, to only post events that include 'Public' or 'Community' in their summary:

 ```javascript
 const tomorrowEvents = events.filter(event => {